Illinois man convicted in 2018 booby trap shotgun slaying

 After the verdict, Spicer’s family and friends held back tears and gave hugs.

-Mansfield said the verdict shocked him and and it will be appealed.
+Mansfield said the verdict shocked him and it will be appealed.

 Wasmund is set to be sentenced Dec.
 16.